HazardDede/pnp/docs/plugins/pull/presence.FritzBoxTracker/index.md

 - **offline_delay (int, optional)**: Defines how many intervals to wait before marking a device as not connected after the Fritz!Box reported the device as not connected anymore.
 This is useful for mobile devices that go temporarily to sleep and drop connection.
 Default is 0 -> Disconnected devices will be instantly reported as disconnected.
+- **whitelist (list of str, optional)**: A specific list of devices to track (identified by mac address).
+If not passed all devices will be fetched.

 Hint: By using the default values you should be able to connect to your Fritz!Box, because the necessary operation can be performed anonymously.